RedisLabs/redislabs-docs/content/kubernetes/security/ldap.md

 ## Known limitations

 Redis Enterprise Software can't resolve DNS names with a `.local` suffix.
-  If your LDAP server is in the same Kubernetes cluster and exposed via a Service object, **Avoid** addresses such as `openldap.openldap.svc.cluster.local`.
-Instead, **use short-form addresses such as `openldap.openldap.svc`**.
+  If your LDAP server is in the same Kubernetes cluster and exposed via a Service object, **avoid** addresses such as `openldap.openldap.svc.cluster.local`.
+Instead, **use short-form addresses** such as `openldap.openldap.svc`.